and Betty L. Wells

 Paula vW.
-Dáil, Ph.D., lead editor and contributor for this book, is an emerita research professor of Social Welfare and Public Policy.
-She was founding director of the Center for the Study of Poverty at Virginia Tech University and director of the Child Welfare Research and Homelessness Research Projects at Iowa State University.
+Dáil, Ph.D., lead editor and contributor for this book, is an emerita research professor of social welfare and public policy.
+She was senior researcher and founding director of the Center for the Study of Poverty at Virginia Tech University and director of the Child Welfare Research and Homelessness Research Projects at Iowa State University.
 Widely published in the social sciences, she is the author of several hundred scholarly works, has written a nearly equal number of general public media statements regarding social welfare and public policy issues, and is the recipient of multiple awards for her research, graduate teaching, and non-fiction writing.
-In February, 2019 she completed a chapter on women's leadership for an invited United Nations UNESCO publication.
+Her books have won two international book awards, an Independent Publishers Book Award, a Pinnacle Book Achievement Award and twice been awarded the Non-fiction Book of the Year prize by the Council for Wisconsin Writers.
+In February, 2019 she completed an invited chapter on women's leadership for a United Nations UNESCO publication.

 First Publication: a letter to the editor of the San Diego Union-Tribune newspaper written when she was seven years old.
 She pleaded the case for spending the newspaper's annual Christmas Fund to purchase shoes for the poor children of Hispanic migrant workers.
 The letter appeared on the front page of the newspaper's Sunday edition.

 Current Project: working with the Archdiocese of New York City on The Cause for Sainthood for Dorothy Day, founder of The Catholic Worker Movement - historically one of America's most important social welfare initiatives.
 The completed application will be submitted to the Vatican in the fall of 2021.